Stone dogs in the Leizhou Peninsula: Connotation

 Originally, aborigines in Leizhou Peninsula thought dogs had abundant fertility, especially the ability to give birth to male dogs.
 In ancient times Chinese people focused on the fertility not of the land, but of the people farming it.
 Many of Stone dogs in the Leizhou Peninsula have gigantic penises as a symbol of blessings for the villagers’ fertility.
 Stone dogs were also considered auspicious animals.
 It was believed that they could bring rain to the farms.
 The people believed rainwater was charity from God, so the rain-praying ceremony would be held at a fixed time, especially during a drought.
 It originates from a legend that a thousand years ago, a severe drought hit Leizhou Peninsula and a wizard told people all the sufferings resulted from the mischief of the Immortal Sun.
 Only the heavenly dog could make the powerful bark to scare off the Immortal Sun.
 In Chinese myths, there is a story about a heavenly dog eating the sun and bringing rain to the people.
 Stone dogs were also regarded as an angel, who is able to suppress evil and gave a blessing of peace.
 There is a fear of thunder and storms because excessive rain will rot the rice crops.
 In Chinese, Lei means thunder, and Zhou means peninsula.
 Leizhou Peninsula is beside the Qiongzhou Strait, which sees high levels of lightning activity.
 The local residents had to dwell in the harsh conditions.
 Consequently, wherever people thought there was a demon, they placed stone dogs to help protect them; thus at the gate or before temples and tombs, at every entrance to village lay stone dogs with surly, brutal-looking and wild-eyed expressions.
 Today, the Stone Dogs in the Leizhou Peninsula are an important part of the local history, and help promote the peninsula to tourists.

 Characteristics

 Features

 Leizhou stone dogs are carved from basalt.
 The biggest stone dog is about 130 cm high, and the smallest one is only about 10 cm high.
 The features of the dogs vary depending on the time and place they were carved.
 The carving methods are unknown, but the style is plain with good workmanship.
-Based on the type, stone dogs can be roughly classified into three groups:
+Based on the type, stone dogs can be roughly classified into groups: